THAT GUY: Overly Macho Guy

 He locks me up, it hurts - maybe a little more than it should because he went a shade too far, but that happens - I tap, it's my turn.

-I lock him up and he doesn't respond.
-I try harder, thinking maybe my technique is wrong or he needs me to go deeper (different people have different tolerance for pain after all) and he doesn't respond.
+I lock him up, going to the point before you actually injure someone, and he doesn't respond.
+I try again, thinking maybe my technique is wrong or he needs me to go deeper (different people have different tolerance for pain after all) and he doesn't respond.

 I ask for help from the instructor (also a large and highly ranked guy), who comes over, does the lock, and my partner moves... a little, might even tap once.
 He asks me to do the lock to my partner, who again, doesn't respond at all.
 The instructor is perplexed.